Triple J Hottest 100: 2017–present: Announcement of date change

 In mid-2016, support grew for a campaign calling on Triple J to change the date of the Hottest 100 due to ongoing debate about the meaning of the date of Australia Day to Indigenous Australians.
-Calls were led by Indigenous activists.
-Australian hip hop duo A.B.
-Original and their anti-Australia Day single "January 26" were instrumental in drawing support to the cause.
+Calls were led by Indigenous activists, with Australian hip-hop duo A.B.
+Original and their protest single "January 26" playing a particularly instrumental role in drawing support to the cause.
 Triple J responded to the campaign in September 2016, announcing a review over whether the date of the Hottest 100 should be changed.

-The review of the date continued into 2017, including consultation with Reconciliation Australia, the National Congress of Australia's First Peoples, and the National Australia Day Council, while 2016's Hottest 100 was held on Australia Day without change.
+The review of the date continued into 2017, including consultation with Reconciliation Australia, the National Congress of Australia's First Peoples, and the National Australia Day Council, while the 2016 Hottest 100 was held on Australia Day without change.
 In August 2017, Triple J launched a survey asking for public opinion on whether the date should be changed.
+60% of participants voted in support of moving the date; 39% responded to not change it.

-In 2017, Triple J announced that they would no longer hold the Hottest 100 on January 26, citing "growing dialogue around Indigenous recognition and perspectives on 26 January."
-Instead, the Hottest 100 would be held on the 4th weekend of January each year, beginning with the 2017 countdown on 27 January 2018.
+In 2017, Triple J announced that they would no longer hold the Hottest 100 on 26 January.
+Instead, the Hottest 100 would be held on the fourth weekend of January each year, beginning with the 2017 countdown on 27 January 2018.

 Some organisations offered alternatives to Triple J's Hottest 100 in response to the date change.
 These include nationwide rock radio station Triple M broadcasting an Ozzest 100 countdown of only Australian songs on 26 January, and Senator Cory Bernardi's Australian Conservatives publishing an AC100 playlist of Australian music on Spotify.

-Hottest 100 top tens and summaries
+Top tens and summaries

-Fundraising history
+Impact

+The Hottest 100 has been branded a "national institution" and "the world's greatest music democracy".
+The countdown receives millions of votes every year— in 2019, a record of 3.2 million were cast.
+In 2022, one in two Australians engaged with the Hottest 100 campaign, and 3.6 million people listened on the day, according to national ratings.

+Musicians who have taken out the number one spot have often seen a popularity boost after the annual countdown.
+Following Alex Lloyd winning the 2001 countdown with "Amazing", it became the most played song on Australian radio for the next year.
+The singer said commercial stations only started playing it after his win on Triple J; from royalties then received, he was able to buy a house.
+Alternative rock band the Rubens won the Hottest 100 of 2015 and immediately had to upgrade the venues for their upcoming tour due to an influx of new fans.

+Voter turnout and fundraising

-Since the 2015 countdown, Triple J has annually partnered with an Australian organisation to donate all funds raised from Hottest 100 merchandise – usually a T-shirt branded with the countdown's logo.
-In total, these fundraisers have raised over $3.3 million for a variety of causes that the broadcaster deems "most important" to listeners each year.
+Since the 2015 countdown, Triple J has annually partnered with an Australian organisation to donate all funds raised from Hottest 100 merchandise, usually a T-shirt branded with the countdown's logo.
+In total, these fundraisers have raised over $3.3 million for a variety of causes that the broadcaster deems most important to listeners each year.